 The principles (see Appendix C, Paragraph 1.a.-l.) as set forth in this Order apply to all capital asset projects.
-They also apply to General Plant Projects (GPPs) for which the approved total estimated cost does not exceed the minor construction threshold, as defined in DOE O 430.1B, using a tailored approach.
+They also apply to General Plant Projects (GPPs) for which the approved total estimated cost does not exceed the minor construction threshold, using a tailored approach.

-All projects with a TPC greater than or equal to the minor construction threshold are required to report progress and provide documentation in the Project Assessment and Reporting System (PARS II) at Critical Decision (CD)-0 and thereafter, in accord with Appendix C. After CD-2 is approved for projects with a TPC greater than or equal to \$20M, earned value reporting shall apply.
+All projects with a TPC greater than \$50M are required to report progress and provide documentation in the Project Assessment and Reporting System (PARS II) at Critical Decision (CD)-0 and thereafter, in accord with Appendix C. After CD-2 is approved for projects with a TPC greater than \$50M, earned value reporting shall apply.

-Additionally, for all projects with a TPC greater than or equal to the minor construction threshold, all approved CD or equivalent documents and performance baseline changes shall be submitted to the Office of Project Management Oversight and Assessments (PM).
+Additionally, for all projects with a TPC greater than \$50M, all approved CD or equivalent documents and performance baseline changes shall be submitted to the Office of Project Management Oversight and Assessments (PM).